 Categories Hobbies Hanging Around!
 Post author By Kasturika Post date Monday, 24 September, 2012 4 Comments on Hanging Around!
 Seashells strung on a string I’ve mentioned a few times, my love for ‘junk’.
 Here’s something that we hang around with everyday 🙂 The shells here, have been collected, and passed down, over three generations!
-Hope you enjoy 🙂 Close together Seashells strung on a string Seashells in colour Related posts: Somewhere beyond the sea Old habits die hard A few of my favourite things Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Pinterest (Opens in new window)Click to share on Pocket (Opens in new window)Click to share on WhatsApp (Opens in new window)MoreClick to print (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Reddit (Opens in new window)Click to share on Tumblr (Opens in new window)Like this:Like Loading...
+Hope you enjoy 🙂 Close together Seashells strung on a string Seashells in colour Related posts: Somewhere beyond the sea Old habits die hard A few of my favourite things Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Pinterest (Opens in new window)Click to share on Pocket (Opens in new window)Click to share on WhatsApp (Opens in new window)MoreClick to print (Opens in new window)Click to email a link to a friend (Opens in new window)Click to share on Reddit (Opens in new window)Click to share on Tumblr (Opens in new window)Like this:Like Loading...
 Related Tags crafts, gallery, photographs, sea shells, seashell, wall hanging By Kasturika I tell stories - of people, places, and ideas - through words and visuals.
 Designer by profession, Writer by passion, and Storyteller by accident (or is that a cosmic conspiracy?)
 Digital Nomad, Slightly Eccentric View Archive → ← Mango Leaves → The Bouquet 4 replies on “Hanging Around!”
 She sells sea shell by the seashore, eh?
 (Although that wasn’t actually true; she was selling fossils…) You know, I just moved near a beach, and there are always plenty of shells (and some fossils) for me to collect.
 There’s a whole glass container in the bathroom filled with them.
 We’ve got all sorts of shells, like ones I’d only ever seen pictures of, rather than seeing them at the beach.
 They’re pretty cool.
 LikeLike 🙂 They’re awesome aren’t they 🙂 Thank you for stopping by the blog 🙂 LikeLike No worries. 🙂 I found it from the Weekly Writing Challenge page on daily post.
 So that’s one good thing that came out of that.
 LikeLike […] beads from several broken bracelets and necklaces have now become a gypsy-style garland.
 And all thebroken seashells from our collections have now become a decorative wall […] LikeLike Your Thoughts...
 Cancel reply Enter your comment here...
-Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Google account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) Cancel Connecting to %s Notify me of new posts via email. Δ This site uses Akismet to reduce spam.
+Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) Cancel Connecting to %s Notify me of new posts via email. Δ This site uses Akismet to reduce spam.
 Learn how your comment data is processed.